OpenGammaProject/AFBR-SiPM-Carrier-Board/README.md

   <img alt="Back Side PCB" title="Back Side PCB" src="docs/sipm2.png" height="400px">
 </p>

 On the front side there is only the sensor itself while all the other parts are on the back.
 This ensures good optical contact and light-tight sealing.
-The unused SiPM pin number 4 is connected to the ground pad for some thermal mass.

 The PCB includes some generic SiPM (like the [MicroFC SiPM](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF)) that is optional to use.
 Enable it by closing the solder jumper `JP1` and then soldering wires to the `VCC` and `GND` pin respectively.
 The SiPM signal will be anode `A` pad.